 I'm a reporter and would like to obtain press access to your upcoming event and interview one of your guests.
 Is that possible?

 The Union is happy to assist members of the press, provided requests are made and cleared in advance.
 Those wishing to obtain a press pass to an event should contact the Press Officer.
 Reporters or photographers appearing without prior notice may be refused entry.
 Requests to interview guests of the Society should be directed to the Press Officer and will be accommodated when possible provided that the guest is agreeable to such requests.
 Additionally, photographers are asked to respect the directions of the Press Officer concerning shooting locations during our events.
 Pool photographs may be available for some events.
-The Press Officer can be contacted at email@example.com or by phone via the office.
+The Press Officer can be contacted at email@example.com.

 I'm a historian and have an interest in some of the records that I think the Union might have.
 Can you help me?